Manston takes the full force of Luftwaffe attack against airfields, 12th August 1940

 A depiction of No. 65 squadron taking off as the attack on Manston takes place.

 12th August 1940 marked the first major raid inland against RAF airfields by the Luftwaffe and Manston was to feel the full force of the offensive.
 By the end of the day, Manston was left unserviceable.
-This was in preparation for Adlertag, “Eagle Day” on the 13th August, part of an offensive by the Luftwaffe to wipe out the RAF in a few days.
+This was the Luftwaffe’s precursor for Adlertag, (Eagle Day) planned for 13th August, part of an offensive where they intended to wipe out the RAF in a few days to allow the invasion of Britain by Operation Seelöwe (Sea Lion) due to take place in September.

 The Luftwaffe began with attacks first detected at 0840hrs on the high towers of the British radar stations by Messerschmitt Bf110s at Dover, Pevensey, Rye and Dunkirk near Canterbury.
 Dunkirk suffered only minor damage, but the other three were back on the air after just a few hours.
 Dover also sustained accurate long-range artillery fire from guns located on the coast of France, some 21 miles away.